 A New Jersey native, Becerra began cooking after high school and attended the Academy of Culinary Arts in Cape May, NJ.
 After studying macrobiotic cuisine and cooking for cancer patients in Philadelphia, Becerra moved to a Zen monastery in New Mexico, where she cooked vegetarian meals for the monks, sourcing ingredients from the on-premises garden.
 After a brief stint in Los Angeles Becerra came to NYC where she found herself cooking at renown vegetarian restaurants like Angelica Kitchen.

 In 2005, Becerra opened her first restaurant in Greenpoint, Brooklyn named Paloma, after her daughter.
 The restaurant, in a former stable-turned-parking garage, served an ever-evolving menu of seasonal fare, which she described as “urban American.”
 Two years later, Becerra competed on Top Chef Season 3, where she was introduced to the fun and challenges of cooking on camera.
 Becerra lost her restaurant to a fire in 2008.
 Immediately after, she began working with some of her favorite chefs Paul Liebrandt, Sean Rembold and Damon Wise, all the while waiting for the right opportunity to get back to lead her own restaurant kitchen.

 At Navy, Becerra joined partners to open the maritime aesthetic reflected in its seafood-focused menu, while Becerra’s passion for seasonal vegetables also dominated with produce sourced solely from the Lancaster Farm Fresh Co-op, underscoring Becerra’s commitment to responsible farming.

 In 2016, she was invited to do a chef residency at Café Henrie, the menu she designed for this limited time pop up included the Dragon and Tiger bowls reflective of her vegetarian and natural foods roots.
 With the residency's success it went on for an 8 month stretch.

-Currently Becerra continues working as a food stylist, is food contributor at Domino Magazine and develops recipes for Bon Appetit Magazine, all while working on her first published cookbook and developing a new restaurant concept in the Nolita neighborhood of Manhattan.
+Currently Becerra continues working as a food stylist, is food contributor at Domino Magazine and develops recipes for Bon Appetit Magazine, all while working on her first published cookbook and overseeing a new restaurant concept in the Nolita neighborhood of Manhattan called De Maria.